JacyCui/sicp-proj03/README.md

 ## Phase 3: More Ants!

 We now have some great offensive troops to help vanquish the bees, but let's make sure we're also keeping our defensive efforts up.
-In this phase you will implement ants that have special defensive capabilities such as increased armor and the ability to protect other ants.
+In this phase you will implement ants that have special defensive capabilities such as increased health and the ability to protect other ants.

 ### Problem 6